agaif/Triangulations-like-OP2/README.md

 ### Format for the group $G$

 The following description of the symmetry $G\subset S_n$ should be provided in the file **symmetry_group.dat**.
 The first line of the file contains the degree $n$ of the permutation group.
 Further lines contain generators of $G$, one generator per line.
 Each generator is given in cycle notation, cycles are surrounded by round brackets, vertices in each cycle are separated by spaces.
 Additional spaces are irrelevant.
 Empty lines are not allowed.
-For instance,
+For instance, the $351$-element group $G_{351}\subset S_{27}$ is given by the following file:

 >27
 >